jillbmh/flavour-finder/README.md

 ## Description

-This was our third project for SEI.
+This was our third project for the General Assembly, Software Engineering Immersive.
 It was a group project (3 of us) and we had 10 days to complete it.

 You can find ‘Flavour Finder’ on Heroku, here: https://flavourfinder-b2585a80ca2e.herokuapp.com/